 Matt and Ross Duffer, aka the Duffer brothers, created “Stranger Things.”
 They also serve as executive producers and showrunners.
 The series began filming in November 2015 in and around Atlanta, premiering on Netflix on July 15, 2016.
 (Spoilers ahead!)

 Set in the early ’80s, Season 1 of “Stranger Things” introduces viewers to a terrifying alternate dimension called the Upside Down.
-Thanks to the Hawkins National Laboratory’s secret supernatural experiments, a portal to the Upside Down opens, allowing a paranormal creature called the Demogorgon to abduct 12-year-old Will Byers (Noah Schnapp).
-The rest of the season focuses on Will’s friends and family—including Will’s mother, Joyce (Winona Ryder)—and their search to save him with the help of Eleven (Millie Bobby Brown), a psychokinetic girl who escaped the lab.
-Season 2 introduces the Mind Flayer—a giant, spiderlike monster from the Upside Down that has managed to possess Will.
+Thanks to the Hawkins National Laboratory’s secret supernatural experiments, a portal to the Upside Down opens, allowing a paranormal creature called the Demogorgon to abduct 12-year-old Will Byers (Schnapp).
+The story focuses on Will’s friends and family, including Will’s mother, Joyce (Winona Ryder), and their search to save him with the help of Eleven (Millie Bobby Brown), a psychokinetic girl who escaped the lab.
+Season 2 introduces the Mind Flayer, a giant, spider-like monster from the Upside Down that has managed to possess Will.
 Once again, the kids must work together to close the gate—this time, with the help of a new addition, Max Mayfield (Sadie Sink).

 Season 4 follows three plotlines and is broken into two parts.
 While the kids in Hawkins find themselves tasked with solving the mysterious murders of teens in their community, another group who has moved to California are on the hunt for Eleven as she attempts to regain her powers.
-Meanwhile, in a Russian prison, Hopper finds himself at the mercy of another Demogorgon.
-Will everyone make it out alive?
-Viewers have to wait until Season 5 to find out.
+Meanwhile, locked away in a Russian prison, Hopper finds himself at the mercy of another Demogorgon.
+But will everyone make it out alive?
+That’s what Season 5 will ultimately reveal as the kids band together one more time to kill Season 4’s villain, Vecna (Jamie Campbell Bower) and save Hawkins from more deadly threats.

 In its first three seasons, “Stranger Things” starred: